Biking to the heart of Skye's mountains.

 By the time I got back to the Sligachan, it was sunny again.

 I finished the journey in the hotel behind the bridge - I had soup, a cake, and an endless smile on my face.
-Gold, absolute gold.
+Days like this are extremely valuable to me, absolute gold.

 If you enjoyed this article, you might also like my previous posts about mountains, such as: